Abendzeitung: History

 AZ was founded by Werner Friedmann on 16 June 1948 as a street selling newspaper.
 Friedmann's goal was to provide Munich with a tabloid newspaper also appealing to the intellectual circles of society.
-Munich and environs are the main distribution areas of the paper.
+Munich and its environs are the main distribution area of the paper.
 Friedmann was also one of the founders of the Munich broadsheet Süddeutsche Zeitung, in which the Friedmann family still holds a financial stake as minority shareholder with 18.75% of the capital of the publishing company.

-In the 1980s the paper had a daily circulation of 300,000 copies.
+In the 1980s, the paper had a daily circulation of 300,000 copies.
 The newspaper lost approximately 16.5 percent of sales, compared to the fourth quarter of 1998.
-Based on 2006 figures the AZ has an estimated weekday readership of 320 000. based on 225 000 printed copies.
+Based on 2006 figures, the AZ has an estimated weekday readership of 320 000. based on 225 000 printed copies.
 Its 2013 circulation was 107,634 copies.

 Until 2008, the Abendzeitung missed out on developments in the newspaper industry.
 The takeover of the editorial board by Arno Makowsky, an experienced local journalist from Munich, should help change that.
 The newspaper was converted back to a local newspaper focusing on sports and culture.
-At the same time significant improvements to the newspaper's website were made.
+At the same time, significant improvements to the newspaper's website were made.
 In September 2008, AZ moved from its former headquarters in the Sendlinger Straße to the Hopfenpost.
 The shopping arcade Hofstatt was built on the property.

-Because of "economic difficulties" the management decided, in March 2010, to reduce the number of employees in editorial and publishing areas considerably.
+Because of "economic difficulties" the management decided, in March 2010, to considerably reduce the number of employees in the editorial and publishing sections.
 Concluding in a reduction of 22 from the 80 positions in the newsroom.
 The Süddeutsche Zeitung reported that a total of 40 out of the 90 employees were affected by the job cuts.
 In November 2010, the AZ reinforced its Munich city desk.
 Michael Schilling was appointed city editor, to which his deputies were Timo Lokoschat and Thomas Müller.
 Tina Angerer took over the newly created position of local section's chief reporter.